Thermal socks to keep your feet warm during the winter months, hiking, casual, work, and self heated.

 Other synthetic fibres, polyester is sometimes used as a substantial constituent in a fibre mix and is similar in properties to acrylic and is particularly quick drying.
 Others such as nylon, spandex, and elastane are there in smaller quantities to increase durability and add elasticity.

 Cotton, this is the worst choice for a winter sock, though very commonly found and bought.
 It is not a good warmth retainer and doesn't wick moisture well at all, hanging on to it and drying slowly.
 Cotton can be looped or brushed to give a plush finish which feels like it will be warm and cozy.
-It is designed to help cotton plants spread their seeds, wool is designed to keep warm blooded animals warm and safe in even the coldest and wettest conditions, it's not hard to guess which will be the best material for a winter sock.
+Cotton is designed to help the plant spread seeds, wool is designed to keep warm blooded animals warm and safe in even the coldest and wettest conditions, it's not hard to guess which will be the best material for a winter sock.

 You need to make sure the rest of your body is warm enough, there is much truth in the Inuit saying